[By Prashansa M. Agrawal]

 Conclusion and Analysis

-In order to understand the position of Article 18 vis-a-vis an application under the Code, it is imperative to note that the phrase ‘suits or applications’ appears under Article 18, as opposed to Article 62 of the Act relating to mortgages which only contains the word ‘suits’ and is therefore not applicable under the Code as per the judgment of the Supreme Court in Gaurav Hargovindbhai Dave v.
+In order to understand the position of Section 18 vis-a-vis an application under the Code, it is imperative to note that the phrase ‘suits or applications’ appears under Section 18, as opposed to Article 62 of the Act relating to mortgages which only contains the word ‘suits’ and is therefore not applicable under the Code as per the judgment of the Supreme Court in Gaurav Hargovindbhai Dave v.
 Asset Reconstruction Company (India)Ltd.& Anr.

 Further, since the limitation act is penal in nature, it shall be interpreted strictly.
-When such strict interpretation is attributed to Article 18, it becomes clear that Article 18 applies to both suits as well as applications including the applications under the Code.
+When such strict interpretation is attributed to Section 18, it becomes clear that Section 18 applies to both suits as well as applications including the applications under the Code.
 Similarly, it was observed by R.F.
 Nariman, J. in Gaurav Hargovindbhai (supra)– “it is not for us to interpret, commercially or otherwise, articles of the Limitation Act when it is clear that a particular article gets attracted.”
-Therefore, Article 18 is clearly applicable to applications under the Code and a different interpretation would not stand within the bounds of the limitation act.
+Therefore, Section 18 is clearly applicable to applications under the Code and a different interpretation would not stand within the bounds of the limitation act.

 Interestingly, the purpose of prescribing a limitation period for filing a suit/application is― on one hand, to protect the rights of those who have enjoyed them undisturbed for the prescribed limitation period and on the other, to extinguish the unexercised rights of those who slumber upon them throughout the said period.
 But when a person acknowledges his/her liability in the prescribed manner, the status quo gets disturbed.
 The date of acknowledgment becomes the renewed date of default such that the limitation period restarts from that date.
-This underlying principle under Article 18 advances the cause of justice, and should ideally be applied while computing the limitation period under the Code.
+This underlying principle under Section 18 advances the cause of justice, and should ideally be applied while computing the limitation period under the Code.